Yeomanry Cavalry: Origins

 The appeal for volunteers led to the creation of the Volunteer Corps, of which the Gentlemen and Yeomanry Cavalry, as it was then called, was the mounted component.
 A yeoman was traditionally a freeholder of respectable standing, one social rank below a gentleman, and the yeomanry's ranks were filled largely by landholders and tenant farmers.
 The officers were appointed by royal commission, in the person of the Lord Lieutenant, and generally came from the British nobility and landed gentry.
 Yeomen were expected to provide their own mounts, which represented a high financial barrier to entry and ensured that the yeomanry was an exclusive and prestigious organisation.
 In addition to farmers, the yeomanry attracted professionals, tradesmen and skilled craftsmen to its ranks, though the strong ties to the farming community meant that yeomanry activities were scheduled with an eye on the agricultural calendar, and harvests in particular informed the training schedule.

 The yeomanry was county based and could be called out (embodied) by the Lord Lieutenant or Sheriff.
 Members were paid while embodied and subject to military law in the event of invasion.
 Initially, troops were liable for service only in their home or adjacent counties, though some troops voted to be liable for service nationwide while others restricted themselves to service only in their home county.
 Although some troops quickly combined to form county regiments, such as the Wiltshire Yeomanry Cavalry in 1797, many remained independent for years.
 By the end of 1794, between 28 and 32 troops of yeomanry, each up to 60 men strong, had been raised.
 A government attempt to raise more cavalry by compulsion, the Provisional Cavalry Act 1796, increased interest in volunteer cavalry, and by 1799 there were 206 yeomanry troops.
-By 1800, the Provisional Cavalry regiments had been either disbanded or absorbed into the yeomanry, where they were frequently ostracised because of their lower social status.
+By 1800, all Provisional Cavalry units had been either disbanded or absorbed into the yeomanry, where they were frequently ostracised due to their lower social status.